emil-muzz/emil-muzz/steamos-tricks.md

 ### Sound Stutter Fix

+:warning: _TODO: Update for HoloISO Immutable.
+I haven't noticed this re-occurring, the only audio glitch I've experienced is an inital delay when audio starts playing verses when it's audible from the speakers.
+This may have something to do with HDMI or my built-in speakers._

 A solution to the audio cutting out, although I cannot find the source now.
 'deck' is the user running pipewire (ps axu | grep pipewire)
 ```